-Develop a reflective understanding of the world of politics in a local, national and international context.
-Learn about the key theories, ideologies and developments that shape the current political climate in the UK and overseas.
+Develop a reflective understanding of the world of politics in its local, national and international contexts.
+Understand the key theories, ideologies and developments that shape the current political climate.

 Why study Politics and International Relations?

-This course will equip you to pursue diplomatic, developmental and political careers, and reach executive positions.
-The course supports this aim through a combination of rigorous intellectual work with applied projects mentored by industry professionals.
+This course will equip you to find a fulfilling professional career, outside or inside the world of politics.
+The course supports this through a combination of rigorous thinking and applied projects mentored by industry professionals.

-You will develop an applied understanding of the complex relationship between political theorising, international relations and diplomatic practice.
-The course will strengthen your ability to compare political situations, institutions and movements across countries.
+You will develop an applied understanding of the complex relationship between political theory and practice, and between international relations and diplomatic practice.
+The course will train your thinking and strengthen your ability to compare political situations, institutions and movements.

 Why St Mary's?

-The degrees harness our distinctive London location.
-This global city is the national political and administrative capital, and an international hub for politics, policy and communications.
+The degree harnesses our distinctive London location.
+London, as s global city, is the national political and administrative capital, and an international hub for politics, policy and communications.

 The undergraduate degree with foundation year programme offers applicants without traditional qualifications or grades an alternative route to studying Politics and International Relations.